 Keep a large jug of water in your car’s emergency kit to avoid dehydration, if you’re stranded for an extended period of time.
 Replace the water in the jug every few months.

 A large, warm blanket is essential to keep warm if you’re stranded for a while.
-You can also use it as padding if you need to make a repair on your car—so long as it’s safe to do so.
+You can also use it as padding if you need to make a repair on your car — as long as it’s safe to do so.
 A reflective emergency blanket and sleeping bag are also smart items to have stuffed inside your emergency kit.

 Cell phone charger